ardaergin/VBL/markdown_files/submission-for-approval.md

-# Submitting Your Study for Approval
+# Submitting your study for approval

 Once you have your study ready, you can submit your study for appoval.